renovatebot/renovate/docs/usage/private-modules.md

 **NOTE:** Do not use `NPM_TOKEN` as an environment variable.

-### Commit .npmrc file into repository

-One approach that many projects use for private repositories is to simply check in an authenticated `.npmrc` into the repository that is then shared between all developers.
-Therefore anyone running `npm install` or `yarn install` from the project root will be automatically authenticated with npm without having to distribute npm logins to every developer and make sure they've run `npm login` first before installing.

-The good news is that this works for Renovate too.
-If Renovate detects a `.npmrc` or `.yarnrc` file then it will use it for its install.

-Does not work if using binarySource=docker.
-_This method will be deprecated soon_

 ### Add npmrc string to Renovate config

-The above solution maybe have a downside that all users of the repository (e.g. developers) will also use any `.npmrc` that is checked into the repository, instead of their own one in `~/.npmrc`.
-To avoid this, you can instead add your `.npmrc` authentication line to your Renovate config under the field `npmrc`. e.g. a `renovate.json` might look like this:
+You can add an `.npmrc` authentication line to your Renovate config under the field `npmrc`. e.g. a `renovate.json` might look like this:

 ```json
 {